 Eye Exams Are More Than Just Vision Testing

-An eye exam not only tests for visual impairment, but also for other underlying health issues.
-Even if you do not feel like you need glasses, many asymptomatic conditions exist that can be identified early on with an eye exam.
+Eye exams test for visual impairment, as well as underlying health issues.
+Even if you feel like you don't need glasses, many asymptomatic conditions exist that can be identified through an eye exam.

 If you notice any changes in the way your eyes look or if you experience any discomfort, schedule an eye exam**.